 Owing federal taxes can cause your SSDI to be garnished.

-Due to the Federal Payment Levy Program, up to 15% of your Social Security Disability Insurance payments can be garnished to pay federal back taxes.
-Before your levy begins, you will be notified by the IRS and receive a Notice of Your Right to a Hearing.
+Up to 15% of your Social Security Disability Insurance payments can be garnished to pay federal back taxes.
+However, as of October 2015, SSDI is no longer systemically levied through the Federal Payment Levy Program (only Old Age and Survivors benefits are).
+SSDI may still be subject to manual levy by the IRS in rare cases.
+Before any levy begins, you will be notified by the IRS and receive a Notice of Your Right to a Hearing.
 This will allow you to resolve the federal taxes you may owe before the levy begins.

 While 15% of your SSDI benefits can be garnished to fulfill your tax obligations, your Social Security payments must stay above a threshold that allows you to continue paying for living expenses.